apiobuild/platform/content/blog/create-an-online-store-for-free.md

 #### Customization

 The website is fully customizable.
-You can update **logo, store description, theme color, and background image** within the Chopin's configure tab to create a store aligned with your branding.
+You can update **logo, store description, background color, and background image** within the [Chopin's configure tab](https://telescope.apiobuild.com/app/chopin/configure) to create a store aligned with your brand.
 More customization options are also available though simple HTML blocks.

 <img src="/images/blog/store.png" class="post-img">

 #### Communication

 Chopin enables social plug-ins so your customers can easily contact you via **Email, Instagram, Facebook, and Line**.
 You also have the option to setup **announcement** to broadcast important updates or discount information.

 <img src="/images/blog/social.png" class="post-img">